Hats-Protocol/jokerace-eligibility/README.md

 Each term starts at the current contest completion and ends according to `termEnd`.
 After contest completion, anyone can call the `pullElectionResults` function in order to pull its results and update the eligible wearers for the current term.
 The eligible wearers are the authors of the `topK` proposals with the highest scores.

-**NOTE** Negative or zero scores are also counted as valid.
+**NOTE**: Negative or zero scores are also counted as valid.

-**NOTE** In case there are no definite K winners, meaning that there is a tie between place K and K+1, then the term is considered invalid and no candidate will be eligible.
+**NOTE**: In case there are no definite K winners, meaning that there is a tie between place K and K+1, then the term is considered invalid and no candidate will be eligible.

 ### Reelection